51 Fun Things to Do in Vegas Off the Strip in 2022

-The park features wall-to-wall trampolines to jump and do tricks on.
-There’s also a trampoline basketball court, dodgeball court, and foam zone.
+The park has wall-to-wall trampolines to jump and do tricks on.
+There's also a trampoline basketball court, dodgeball court, and foam zone.
 If you want a challenge, you can head to the aptly named Challenge Zone to tackle obstacles.
 Visiting Sky Zone is the ultimate chilled-out activity after a busy weekend on the strip.

 Death Valley National Park is a vast West Coast National Park that spans California and Nevada.
 The most famous landmark in the park is Titus Canyon, and visitors get to enjoy stunning desert views, sand dunes, and pine forests.
 There's even a ghost town to explore!

 If intending to visit from Las Vegas, there are a few Death Valley National Park tours options.
 Your tour guide will take you to the best parts of the park and offer more information on the area you visit.

 Taste sweet treats at the Ethel M Chocolates Factory

 The Ethel M Chocolates Factory and Botanical Cactus Garden is located a 20-minute drive from the strip.
 The factory makes delicious gourmet chocolates for the Ethel M Brands.
 When visiting, you can explore the factory and learn how the sweets are made.
 You may even get samples and can purchase chocolates before you leave.

 There is also a botanical cactus garden adjoined to the site.
 Once you've shopped for some chocolate souvenirs, explore this cute garden featuring multiple species of cacti.

 Snap a picture with the Welcome to Las Vegas sign